-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at an innetwork hospital.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-ofnetwork hospital authorized by the plan and your cost is the cost sharing you would pay at an innetwork hospital.

 Services that are covered for you Health and wellness education programs The Wellness Your Way benefit allows you to decide how to spend your health and wellness dollars.
-We have \$20.00 and it allows you was pay when you get these services.
+You will receive a Select Health Medicare flexible What you must pay when you get these services You pay \$0 for these services.
+You have a \$300 combined